 The Platinum Card from American Express is another highly popular travel credit card.
 At $695 per year in annual fees, it offers a range of statement credits.

-Plus, you can earn up to $179 in credits for a Clear membership (on top of PreCheck or Global Entry), up to $240 in credits each year for eligible digital entertainment purchases (up to $20 per month, qualifying services include Peacock and the New York Times, among others), up to $300 in Equinox fitness membership credits per year (up to $25 per month) and up to $200 in credits for prepaid hotel bookings with Fine Hotels + Resorts or The Hotel Collection properties via American Express Travel.
+Plus, you can get up to $189 in credits for a CLEAR® membership (on top of PreCheck or Global Entry), up to $240 in credits each year for eligible digital entertainment purchases (up to $20 per month, qualifying services include Peacock and the New York Times, among others), up to $300 on eligible Equinox memberships fitness credits per year (up to $25 per month, enrollment required) and up to $200 in credits for prepaid hotel bookings with Fine Hotels + Resorts or The Hotel Collection properties via American Express Travel.

 All in all, it’s more in statement credits than offered by the Chase Sapphire Reserve or Citi Prestige, but these credits are also less flexible.